1984 Dallas Grand Prix: Summary

 Ecclestone did not want to have 90,000 disappointed fans at the circuit, and viewers around the world, so the race went off with Larry Hagman (J. R. Ewing from the television series Dallas) waving the green flag to start the parade lap.

 Mansell led for almost half the race from his first pole position.
+Senna spun on Lap 1, the changing surface having caught him out.
 Derek Warwick overtook de Angelis, whose engine was suffering from a misfire, and pulled alongside Mansell several times, but could not get around.
 He retired after an attempt to pass on lap 11 resulted in a spin.
+Bellof crashed into a wall shortly after Warwick overtook de Angelis.
 Lauda was next to challenge Mansell, but he was passed by de Angelis when the latter's engine began to run on all six cylinders.
+De Angelis then harried Mansell around for three laps.
+Rosberg, starting back in eighth, worked his way up the field, and was now running third, very close behind the two Lotuses.
+Tambay, having run in fifth, had lost his rear right wheel and had stopped on track.

 The first five cars (Mansell, de Angelis, Lauda, Rosberg, Prost) were now running as a group, and on lap 14, Rosberg passed Lauda for third and closed up on the two Lotuses.
 He passed de Angelis on lap 18, and soon was looking for a way past Mansell.
-Arnoux, having qualified fourth, had been unable to start his car on the grid, and began the race from the back of the pack.
+Arnoux, having qualified fourth, had been unable to start his car on the grid with the engine misfiring on the formation lap, and began the race from the back of the pack.
 By the end of the first lap, he had already passed seven cars and now he and Piquet were closing on the group of leaders.

-Rosberg, after briefly trading places with Prost, who had gotten by Lauda and de Angelis, finally forced Mansell into a big enough mistake for him to take the lead.
+Rosberg, after briefly trading places with Prost, who had gotten by Lauda and de Angelis, started battling Mansell for position.
+On one occasion, Mansell cut Rosberg off, much to Rosberg's ire, who complained that “we don’t drive like that in Formula 1” post race.
+Prost took advantage of the situation and briefly overtook Rosberg, with Rosberg taking the position back a few corners later.
+Rosberg finally forced Mansell into a big enough mistake for him to take the lead.
+Mansell tried to fight back, but Rosberg shut the door, raising his arm in frustration with Mansell.
 Within three laps, Mansell, whose front tires were quickly fading, had dropped three more places before pitting on lap 38.
 Piquet became the ninth car to retire because of contact with the wall, and Arnoux moved into the top five.
+Piquet, being plagued by a jammed throttle, slid into a wall.